dizzydis/autobot_rollout/README.md

 With this setting enabled, the Pre-Adventure script will now also trigger when manually adventuring using the Relay Browser.

 ## Potential Problems
-If Mafia thinks that your Fallbot is out on an adventure, but you still have the Fallbut in your inventory, you might need to run:
+If Mafia thinks that your Autumn-aton is out on an Expidition, but you still have the Autumn-aton in your inventory, the script will never actually send the Autumn-aton.

+To fix this, you can try running the following command in the Mafia gCLI:
 `set autumnatonQuestLocation =`
-to reset the question location.
+to reset the Autumn-aton's quest location.